What are strawberries?

 • 46mg vit C

-3. May be helpful for those with type 2 diabetes
+5. May be helpful for those with type-2 diabetes

-Strawberries contain protective plant compounds called polyphenols, two of which – ellagic acid and ellagitannins – have shown promise in helping to manage some of the effects of type 2 diabetes.
-In particular, they appear to regulate blood sugar and manage blood pressure.
-More research is needed to validate these effects in humans.
+Strawberries contain protective plant compounds called polyphenols, two of which – ellagic acid and ellagitannins – have shown promise in helping to manage some of the effects of type-2 diabetes.
+In particular, they appear to regulate blood sugar, however, more research is needed to validate these effects in humans.

 Studies suggest that strawberries may prevent certain cancers.
 The protective effect is thought to be thanks to a combination of polyphenols including ellagic acid and ellagitannins, which appear to halt the growth of cancer cells in animal studies.
 More human studies are needed to establish the correct method of action and to confirm the effects.

 Strawberries have a low glycaemic index (GI) and as such help moderate blood sugar release.
-Studies suggest that a diet with plenty of low GI foods may be beneficial for weight management and for reducing the incidence of obesity-related diseases.
-Strawberries are also low in calories, yet sweet tasting so may be helpful as a sweet fix.
+Studies suggest that a diet with plenty of low-GI foods may be beneficial for weight management and for reducing the incidence of obesity-related diseases.

 Are strawberries safe for everyone to eat?